rameau-fr/MC-Calib/docs/Windows.md

 # MC-Calib Installation for Windows Users
-**By Jungha Cho**
+**By @Harvendois**
-*Jan 9, 2024*

-This documentation is meant to guide the installation of the MC-Calib toolbox, especially for Windows OS users.
+This documentation is meant to guide the installation of the MC-Calib toolbox, specifically for Windows OS users.
 Therefore, it is recommended to the readers to first read through the original MC-Calib toolbox github README before going through any of the steps recorded in this documentation.
 Furthermore, this documentation is meant to guide users who are not familiar to C++ application installation through a step-by-step guideline.

 ## Setting up development environment in Visual Studio Code:
 - Install Docker extension